jgautier75/poc-spring-telemetry/README.md

 mvn clean package -DskipTests -Pnative
 ```

-On a computer with an i7 and 16 Db of RAM, building takes around 6 minutes
+On a computer with an i7 and 16 Gb of RAM, building takes around 6 minutes

 Command above relies on https://graalvm.github.io/native-build-tools/latest/maven-plugin.html